-As one of Norway's most in-demand guitarists, Eivind Aarset has worked with Bill Laswell, Dhafer Youssef, Jon Hassell, Jan Garbarek, Paolo Fresu, Marilyn Mazur, J.Peter Schwalm, Talvin Singh, and Andy Sheppard.
-He works regularly with Nils Petter Molvær's band, (appearing on all of Molvær's albums, including the breakthrough album Khmer and 2005's award-winning ER).
-He also is a regular collaborator with Dhafer Youssef, both live and in the studio.
+As one of Norway's most in-demand guitarists, Eivind Aarset has worked with Jon Hassell, David Sylvian, Bill Laswell, Jan Garbarek, Paolo Fresu, Marilyn Mazur, J.Peter Schwalm, Mike Manieri, Marc Ducret, Michel Benitas Ethics, Martux-M, Stefano Battaglia, Michele Rabbia, Talvin Singh, and Andy Sheppard.
+He has worked with Nils Petter Molvaer's band, (appearing on all of Molvaer's albums, including the breakthrough album Khmer and 2006's award-winning ER).
+He also has collaborated with Dhafer Youssef, both live and in the studio.

 Aarset's musical awakening happened when, at the age of 12, he heard Jimi Hendrix.
 I started on the guitar as soon as I heard him, he recalls with a smile.
 I bought a second hand Hendrix record and that was it.
 Then I started getting into rock bands like Deep Purple, Black Sabbath, Santana and Pink Floyd before my brother introduced me to the music of Miles Davis, the Mahavishnu Orchestra, Weather Report and Return to Forever.
 After a while, I got into the ECM sound of Jan Garbarek, and Terje Rypdal, who was a big influence.
 Then I went on the road with a fulltime heavy metal band, a fantastic experience, until I got tired of being angry every night!
 Then I quit and became a session musician.